 After the war in November 1945, Porsche was asked to continue the design of the Volkswagen in France and to move the factory equipment there as part of war reparations.
 Due to differences with the French government about the deal, French authorities arrested Porsche and his son Ferry Porsche as war criminals.
 While Ferry was set free soon, Porsche was held in a Dijon prison for 20 months without trial.
 While his father was in captivity, Ferry tried to keep the company in business, and they also repaired cars, water pumps, and winches.
 After Porsche’s release from prison, the company also started work on a new design, the Porsche 356, the first car to carry the Porsche brand, of which more than 78,000 cars should be manufactured in the following 17 years.
 On January 30, 1951, a few weeks after Porsche visited Wolfsburg and the Volkswagen factory for the very first time after the war, he suffered a stroke and passed away.

-At yovisto, you can learn more about Ferdinand Porsche’s most famous piece of design, the Volkswagen Beetle, also known as the ‘people’s car’.
+At yovisto academic video search, you can learn more about Ferdinand Porsche’s most famous piece of design, the Volkswagen Beetle, also known as the ‘people’s car’.
 Dr. Bernhard Rieger from University College London gives a short introduction about the famous car.

 References and Further Reading: